Today's Articles

 The Carnegie Colored Library (Houston, TX), Opens

 Because of Jim Crow, Blacks were prohibited from accessing the Houston Lyceum and Carnegie Library, so Black leaders organized their public library in Houston's Booker T. Washington High School in 1909.
-Native Houston resident Emmett J. Scott and his boss Booker T. Washington secured a Carnegie Library grant to help pay for a new building.
+Native Houston resident Emmett J. Scott and his boss, Booker T. Washington, secured a Carnegie Library grant to help pay for a new building.

 Legacy:

 The Carnegie Colored Library was a turning point for library services in the segregated South.
-Through the work of librarian, Julia Ideson and an all-Black committee made up of Houston leaders, African Americans were active participants in planning and governing their library.
-The Carnegie Colored Library, though it provided services that were nonexistent before, still existed and operated in a segregationist structure that provided unequal services and collections.
+Through the work of librarian Julia Ideso and an all-Black committee made up of Houston leaders, African Americans were active participants in planning and governing their library.
+Though it provided services that were nonexistent before, the Carnegie Colored Library still existed and operated in a segregationist structure that provided unequal services and collections.

 However, the Carnegie Colored Library model "moved beyond the lobbying of local white librarians and city officials" to a national strategy in which black leaders could proclaim themselves "actors in the civic and cultural politics that influenced their city, the services it provided, and its built environment."
 Houston's public library system was desegregated in 1953.
-The neoclassical library building was demolished in 1962 to make way for Interstate 45, the urban renewal that cut through Houston's Fourth Ward.
+The neoclassical library building was demo-finished in 1962 to make way for Interstate 45, the urban renewal that cut through Houston's Fourth Ward.

 New Poem Each Day